preethichan/PersonalChatbot/README.md

    vector stores and embedding.
 Embedding takes a piece of text and creates a numerical representation of that text.
 Text with similar content will have similar vectors in numeric space.
-Vector store is a database to look up similar vectors white retrieval.
+Vector store is a database to look up similar vectors while retrieval.
 4. Language Model- The application utilizes a Large Language model to generate vector representation(embeddings) of the text chunks.
 5. Similarity Matching- When the user asks the question, the app compares it with the text